dtcooper/tomato/README.md

 [automatic admin interface](https://docs.djangoproject.com/en/4.1/ref/contrib/admin/).

-The desktop app is a native, cross-platform [Svelte](https://svelte.dev/) + [Electron](https://www.electronjs.org/) app and optionally uses the [Elgato Stream Deck](https://www.elgato.com/en/stream-deck) as a physical control pad.
-It communicates withs the backend via a websocket and supports intermittant connectivity loss.
+The desktop app is a native, cross-platform [Svelte](https://svelte.dev/) + [Electron](https://www.electronjs.org/) app.
+It communicates with the backend via a websocket and supports intermittent connectivity loss.

 ## Running the Code